Object Notifications

 Object notifications are delivered via a webhook, and obey the following rules:

-status code acknowledges the request was successful. - If a
+* A `2xx` status code acknowledges the request was successful.
+Any other status is treated as a failure and retried.

 Tigris supports basic authentication and token authentication for webhooks.
-When configuring the webhook in the Tigris Console, you can choose the authentication type and provide the necessary credentials.
+When configuring the webhook in the Tigris Dashboard, you can choose the authentication type and provide the necessary credentials.

 For basic authentication, the header will set as follows: